 The Society used its incremental borrowing rate as of the date of lease inception.
 The inputs used to value the operating lease are not considered to be significant to the financial statements.
-The Society adopted new accounting and reporting guidance, the Financial Accounting Standards Board (FASB) Accounting Standards Update (ASU) No. 2016-02, Leases (Topic 842) under the "effective date method", on January 1, 2022.

 13. Net assets with donor restrictions:

 The Society has recognized revenue related to grants and contributions that are restricted as to purpose or the expiration of time.
 In addition, donors have endowed the Society with funds that are restricted for specific purpose.
 The following is a detail of the nature of the restrictions on net assets at December 31: